federalies/unified-projects/README.md

   - util that allows plugin authors to emit new data that models side effects that still needing to be processed - where the effect is a virtual-DOM tree needing to be applied at some tree location.
 [FUTURE]
 - __vfile-subscriptions__
   - [FUTURE Project] vfile effects could then be used as inputs for other plugins and effects
-- __vfile-handle-effects__
-  - batteries inluded plugin that applies the default effect handlers for each of the various types of side effects
 - __unist-utill-slice__
   - chops up a unist tree into non-overlapping slices based on designated separator nodes
 - __unist-util-chunk__